degville/docs-cloud/en/install-openstack.md

 foundation for maintaining and expanding the default deployment.
 Our instructions for this option continue below.

-Alternatively, jump to [Deploying OpenStack as a bundle][osbundle] to learn about deploying as a bundle.
+Alternatively, jump to [Deploying OpenStack as a bundle][installbundle] to learn about deploying as a bundle.

 ## Deploy the Juju controller